Kapiura/SFML-Simple-Space-Game/README.md

 To run game, you need to get into directory "Source"\
 Then write in your terminal command:
 ***
-g++ -o main main.cpp -lsfml-system -lsfml-graphics -lsfml-window; ./main
+g++ -o main main.cpp -lsfml-system -lsfml-graphics -lsfml-window && ./main
 ***
 \
 In the future I would like to make executable file, but idk when\
 *1000 years later*

+Sheesh after two months i did something with it
+I refactored almost all code to make it more readable Added comments if somebody wants to read my code
+I hope u like it